-Pay close attention to the letter you receive from your insurance company, as insurance premiums are expected to rise this year.
-In this case, you may want to opt for a more affordable plan to balance the rising costs of your insurance.
+Pay close attention to the letter you receive from your insurance company, as insurance premiums are rising.4 In this case, you may want to opt for a new plan to balance the rising costs of your insurance.

-You have two opportunities to change your health insurance policy: Open Enrollment and Special Enrollment.
+Can You Switch Health Insurance at Any Time?No, you cannot switch your health insurance at any time.
+You have two opportunities to change your health insurance policy: Open Enrollment and Special Enrollment.5

 Open Enrollment is the period of time where health insurance exchanges (public, state, and private) are open for Americans to enroll in health insurance.
 During this time, people can enroll in a health plan for the first time, re-enroll in their existing plan, or change to a new one.

-The dates for the 2019 Open Enrollment Period are:
+Generally, the dates for the Open Enrollment Period (OEP) are:6